-- The business must be located in a CDGB eligible area. - Applications may be submitted by property owners and/or tenants; however, if a tenant submits an application, the property owner must provide written permission for the work to be completed.
-Both the property owner and the business owner's signature on page 9 of the Storefront Improvement Application can count as written approval. - Both the tenant and property owner must agree to maintain the improvements in good condition for one (1) year following issue of the grant. - This grant is intended only for commercial ground-floor storefronts.
+- The business must be located in a CDBG eligible area.
+Before submitting an application, notify the program administrator to determine the business's eligibility. - Applications may be submitted by property owners and/or tenants; however, if a tenant submits an application, the property owner must provide written permission for the work to be completed.
+Both the property owner and the business owner's signature on page 9 of the Storefront Improvement Application can count as written approval. - Both the tenant and property owner must agree to maintain the improvements in good condition for one (1) year following issue of the grant.
+The business must also remain fully open for at least one (1) year following the issue of the grant.
+Businesses that do not remain open must return awarded funding. - This grant is intended only for commercial ground-floor storefronts.
 This program is not intended for non-profit organizations or upper story tenants.
+On a case-by-case basis, funding may be awarded to non-profit organizations.
+Non-profit applications will require additional review from the program administrator based on the retail activity of the applicant to determine their eligibility.